Financial-Times/origami-website/_posts/2019-03-29-newsletter.md

 ## Special thanks

-Special thanks to the BizOps team for implementing the most recent version of <a href="https://registry.origami.ft.com/components/o-layout?brand=internal" target="_blank">o-layout</a> so quickly after its release, and flagging small bugs for us 🙌
+Special thanks to the BizOps team for implementing the most recent version of <a href="https://registry.origami.ft.com/components/o-layout?brand=internal" target="_blank">o-layout</a> so quickly after its release, and flagging small bugs for us 🙌.

 ## Broader update

 A digest list of other things that have happened over the last month.

-  - MAJOR: [o-lazy-load v1.0.0](https://registry.origami.ft.com/components/o-lazy-load@1.0.0) is no longer in beta.
+  - MAJOR: [o-lazy-load v1.0.0](https://registry.origami.ft.com/components/o-lazy-load@1.0.0) is no longer in beta and is ready for use on production websites.
   - MINOR: [o-chat v3.1.0](https://registry.origami.ft.com/components/o-chat@3.1.0) deprecates o-chat.
 If you have any questions about this component, please speak to the team.
-  - MINOR: 17 new faces were published to [our headshot image set](https://registry.origami.ft.com/components/headshot-images)
+  - MINOR: 17 new faces were published to [our headshot image set](https://registry.origami.ft.com/components/headshot-images).

 *[TL;DR]: too long; didn't read